jbowkett/CV/README.md

 **December 2013 - Present • Lead Developer • [Lyagushka][], London**

-Lyagushka provide a full trade lifecycle platform for a large (>4$bn) Private Equity Fund incorporating complex business rules.
+Lyagushka provide a full trade lifecycle platform for a large (>4$bn) private equity fund incorporating complex business rules.
 The platform is developed using MongoDB, Mysql and Ruby on Rails employing highly agile methodologies for planning (daily standup meetings, planning poker, Kanban boards) and development (TDD, BDD and pair programming).